csumpter/dryline/README.md

 ```

 ### Validate and encode a CloudFormation template
 Continuing the example above we will now use Dryline to encode a Clojure/Edn representation of a CloudFormation template to JSON.
-The `dryline/encode` function validates the template before encoding it in JSON.
+The `dryline/encode` function can validate the template before encoding it in JSON.
 The keys for Logical IDs (e.g. "MyBucket" in the example below) in the template must be alphanumeric strings.

 ```clojure
 (def bucket {:Type "AWS::S3::Bucket"